GridinSoft Threat Intelligence

 2. Check whether the file appears in the observed locations or under one of the alternate names.

 gamecenter.exe is a Windows file recorded in the ThreatInfo database.
 It is associated with GameCenter.
 The reported company name is MY.COM B.V..
-The current detection status is PUP.MailRu, based on the latest analysis from 2021-05-26 20:59:43 (4 years ago).
+The current detection status is PUP.MailRu, based on the latest analysis from 2021-05-26 20:59:43 (5 years ago).
+ThreatInfo groups this verdict with PUP reports for broader family-level investigation.

 If gamecenter.exe appears on your computer unexpectedly, treat it as suspicious.
 Check its location, digital signature, and recent system changes before allowing it to run.
 A full anti-malware scan is recommended when this file is detected as PUP.MailRu.